Australian van conversions: lessons & tips for your build!

 No need to buy the brand names for this material.

-Ebay search for butyl sheets will return a bunch of of results that are much cheaper than the white labelled stuff.
+Ebay search for butyl sheets will return a bunch of results that are much cheaper than the white labelled stuff.
 It’s the same stuff.
-If you can weight for slower freight and have a large van you can get it even cheaper in bulk off Alibaba and Aliexpress.
+If you can wait for slower freight and have a large van you can get it even cheaper in bulk off Alibaba and Aliexpress.

 Layer 2 – Sticky Foam

 The second layers is a reflective barrier with some sticky foam.
 Use this over the whole inside of the van.
-There needs to be no bare metal showing anymore.
+No bare metal should be visible after this step.
 This is the layer that does most of the work.
 Don’t cut corners here.
 Putting insulation tape at the junction where a two sheets meet each other is a good idea.

 Layer 3 – Foam Liner